edshee/event-registration/README.md

 Before people can register for your events you need to configure your app.
 To do this:
 1. Go to `<your-app-url>/admin`

+You will be prompted to log in.
+If you have not specified your own admin password (see setup instructions above for how) then the password will be **events**
 2. Give your application a name and (optional) tagline
 3. Create at least one event
 4. Create one or more instances for each event